Are prepaid cards actually credit cards?

 Look for communications from the sponsor company that outline the initial funds loaded on the card.
 You have a number of ways to determine your balance.

-- You can visit the website on the back of the card and enter your card number, the four digit activation number referenced in your card materials, and the card verification value (the three digit number on the back of your card located on the signature panel) to obtain your balance and a history of your transactions.
+- You can visit the website on the back of the card and enter your card number, access code, and 3-digit security code (the three digit number on the back of your card located on the signature panel) to obtain your balance and a history of your transactions.

-- You can speak with Cardholder Services by calling the number shown on the back of your card.
+- You can speak with Cardholder Services by calling the number shown on the back of your card or 1-866-466-8018.

 - You can also keep a manual running total of your balance by subtracting your purchases from the original loaded value.